OpenRCT2/docs/playing/getting_started/index.rst

 .. image:: _static/new_game_button.png

 This will bring up a menu with many different scenarios to choose from.
-By hovering over the names of the parks, you can see a brief description of the scenario along with its objective.
+By hovering over the names of the parks, you can see a brief description of the scenario along with its objective, and an image preview.

 .. image:: _static/scenario_selection.png